Developing a Community College Student Roadmap

 Developing a Community College Student Roadmap is designed to help community colleges create robust and proactive programs of academic support—tied to expected learning outcomes—that engage students at entrance and teach them, from the outset, how to become active partners in their own quest for educational success.

 The Roadmap Project began in 2010 with twelve leadership institutions poised to become national models in supporting student success.
-With phase two, beginning in January, 2013, the project is expanding its network to include twenty-two select community colleges that are are working to take what are often isolated and independent student success efforts and create integrated roadmaps to support both student persistence and higher levels of academic achievement.
+With phase two, beginning in January, 2013, the project is expanding its network to include twenty-two select community colleges that are working to take what are often isolated and independent student success efforts and create integrated roadmaps to support both student persistence and higher levels of academic achievement.

 Project Activities and Tools for Student Success